mainak17/anime-compressor/README.md

 <ol>
   <li> Open the compress.sh in the notepad.  </li>
   <li> Follow the instructions there.  </li>
   <li> Happy Compressing.
-Depending upon your system cofiguration within 2-2.5hrs after executing the commamd you will have your small sized anime.  </li>
+Depending upon your system cofiguration within 2-2.5hrs after executing the commamd you will have your small sized animation.  </li>
  <li> Enjoy the show. </li>
 </ol>